0xjuaan/audits/contests/2023-12-stakelink.md

 # Findings

 ## [H-01] Token approvals are not revoked when transferring reSDL across chains, leading to stolen funds.
->The official submission can be found on codehawks [here](https://www.codehawks.com/submissions/clqf7mgla0001yeyfah59c674/82)
+>The official submission on [Codehawks' website](https://www.codehawks.com/submissions/clqf7mgla0001yeyfah59c674/82)

 ### Summary
 reSDL token approvals are not deleted when transferring reSDL cross-chain, allowing previously approved users to steal a reSDL lock once it's been transferred back to the original chain.